-If you plan to stay out into the small hours, be sure to refer to the metro schedule.
+If you plan to stay out into the small hours, be sure to refer to the metro schedule and night bus options.
 Remember that the last train runs around midnight and the first train doesn't start again until around 5:30 AM; so, you will want to make sure that the N26 or N62 night bus can get you where you need to go if you choose to stay after midnight and your accomodation is not in the area.
 Alternately, you will have to take a taxi or stay out until the train is awake again.

 We have mapped out the best walks in the area below.
 We generally enjoy walking the smaller, charming streets between Ewha and Sinchon and again around Hongik University.
 We typically prefer to take the metro between Sinchon and Hongik University, but we've also mapped out a tolerable "backdoor" route between Sinchon and Hongik for those who would prefer an on foot option, as well.